AOSSIE-Org/Info/GSoC-Ideas/2026/Rein.md

 * Demonstrates understanding of current limitations and the **end-to-end flow** of proposed solutions.
 * Includes decision points and actions, ideally supported with **diagrams**.
 * Identifies where alternative libraries could improve reliability or compatibility.
+* Justifies the planned work, utilizing the entire GSoC period
 * Discusses potential future improvements and scope.

 ### General Abilities